-The Diabetes Care Center of Community Hospital Anderson provides educational programs and services to any person interested in learning more about diabetes self-care and management.
+The Diabetes Care Center at Community Hospital Anderson provides educational programs and services to any person interested in learning more about diabetes self-care and management.
 Services are provided in group or individual settings, as well as consultation for inpatients.
-A physician's referral is necessary for all programs.
 Family members are encouraged to attend and participate.

 Diabetes education and management program